General

 8. What kind of training and development opportunities are available to an AGO auditor?

 We provide structured and on-the-job training and development opportunities to help maximise each AGO auditor’s potential and performance.
-These include courses on auditing techniques, financial reporting standards, auditing standards, audit report writing, public accountability, corporate governance, procurement and contracts management, and use of computer aided audit tools.
-Selected auditors in management positions are also trained by AGO’s counterpart in the United States, the Government Accountability Office (GAO).
+These include courses on auditing techniques, financial reporting standards, auditing standards, audit report writing, public accountability, corporate governance, procurement and contracts management, and data analytics and process automation.

 Please refer to the AGO Academy website for more information.